uncw office of

 Scholarships available from affiliated program providers and partner schools (For use with their programs)

 UNCW students automatically receive a grant towards their AIFS program fee, given UNCW's affiliation.
 Grant amounts of $400 for semester/full year programs and $200 for summer programs will be deducted from your overall AIFS program fee.
 Additionally, AIFS annually awards more than $600,000 in scholarships for both summer and semester programs to students who submit application materials demonstrating high academic achievement.
 For complete details and to download an application visit: www.aifsabroad.com/scholarships.asp

-In addition, GlobaLinks Learning Abroad gives more than $600,000 a year in scholarships, for which UNCW students are also eligible to apply.
+GlobaLinks Learning Abroad offers annual scholarships, for which UNCW students are eligible to apply.
 For more information on programs or scholarships, please visit: http://www.globalinksabroad.org/study_abroad/scholarships/.

 The American College of Thessaloniki

 Academic Merit Scholarship- Students who demonstrate a cumulative GPA of 3.6 or higher at the time of application and have achieved sophomore status will automatically receive a $1000 USD from their GlobaLinks program fees.
 No additional application is required.
 This scholarship is for students attending ACT on a semester program.

 Kingston will be supporting EuroLearn semester and year study abroad students with a £500 (GBP) scholarship each semester.
 Students must have a 3.0 GPA or above to be eligible for this award.
 This award is open to all majors, but preference is given to students in the fields of Life Sciences or Business.

 The University of Strathclyde

 The University of Strathclyde supports GlobaLinks Learning Abroad study abroad students with a £500 (GBP) scholarship each semester.
 Each scholarship is awarded to students who demonstrate academic achievement and bring a lot of energy to campus.
 All students who have been accepted to study for a semester or year at the University of Strathclyde with GlobaLinks are eligible for this scholarship.
 The application will be available upon acceptance.
 The recipient of this scholarship will receive a discount of the US dollar equivalent of £500 (GBP) from the total program fees.